babylonchain/babylon/x/btcstaking/README.md

     uint32 unbonding_time = 13;
     // btc_undelegation is the information about the early unbonding path of the BTC delegation BTCUndelegation btc_undelegation = 14;
+    // version of the params used to validate the delegation uint32 params_version = 15;
 }

 // BTCUndelegation contains the information about the early unbonding path of the BTC delegation